jkozik/Zabbix5SetupNotes/README.md

 ```
 Next, on the same host as the zabbix-server, install a zabbix-agent and link it to the zabbix-server.
 Note the docker run command uses the --link option.
 Useful link- https://blog.zabbix.com/zabbix-agent-active-vs-passive/9207/ and https://hub.docker.com/r/zabbix/zabbix-agent
 ```
-$ docker run --name zabbix-agent --link zabbix-server-mysql:zabbix-server -d zabbix/zabbix-agent:centos-5.0-latest
+$ #OLD docker run --name zabbix-agent --link zabbix-server-mysql:zabbix-server -d zabbix/zabbix-agent:centos-5.0-latest
+$ docker run --name zabbix-agent
+    --link zabbix-server-mysql:zabbix-server \
+    -e ZBX_HOSTNAME="Zabbix server"
+    -d zabbix/zabbix-agent:centos-5.0-latest
 $ docker container inspect zabbix-agent | grep IPAddress  # Get the IP Address of the zabbix-agent
 ```
 From a web browser go to the zabbix web page: http://linode2.kozik.net.
 Login with the default username/password and go to the configuration for the Zabbix Server.
-Add a new host; for its interfaces/Agent field, enter the IP Address from above.
+Add a new host; set the hostname to "Zabbix server" (no quotes); for its interfaces/Agent field, enter the IP Address from above.
 Soon the ZBX icon should turn green.

 One can force the server configuration refresh by getting a bash prompt in the zabbix-server container and running a zabbix_server command.
 ```